 Like I have said many times, I am a huge fan of Nima.
-I know it has it’s limitations and I wish it could scan my plate for crumbs but it can’t.
+I know it has its limitations and I wish it could scan my plate for crumbs but it can’t.
 In my opinion, it’s the best option on the market to help find hidden gluten.
-Nima with your street smarts is much higher chance of not getting cross contaminated or full on glutened than street smarts alone.
+Nima with your street smarts is a much higher chance of not getting cross-contaminated or full-on glutened than street smarts alone.

 I have been navigating the world of gluten-free for a long time.
 Thankfully other people have been doing it longer than me and they provided resources, in the beginning, to navigate what to do when I got the diagnosis of Celiac Disease.
 One of the resources I used was Celiac.com to read about new